Rohan-Dah/Pizza-full-stack/README.md

 ## Installation
-`npm install` in the dir where package.json is present
+`npm install` or `yarn install` in the dir where package.json is present